WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Related Works

 Building upon TensorBeat, PhaseBeat also uses the CSI phase difference \cite{ref:phasebeat}.
 PhaseBeat, after performing calibration of the CSI phase difference data, performs a subcarrier selection routine using the mean absolute deviation.
 The discrete wavelet transform is applied to the selected subcarrier to extract a respiratory waveform.
 Similar to TensorBeat, the blind-spot issue has not been mitigated within the PhaseBeat algorithm.

-Building upon TensorBeat and Phasebeat, Zhuo \emph{et al.} \cite{ref:pos_free_breath} propose using the ratio of the CSI measured by two antennas on the same NIC.
-This CSI ratio is then projected onto a line that gives the largest breathing-to-noise ratio (BNR) plus variance on the complex plane.
-This process is repeated for all subcarriers, each of which has its own line for the CSI ratios to project onto.
+Building upon TensorBeat and Phasebeat, Zhuo \emph{et al.} \cite{ref:pos_free_breath}, propose using the ratio of the CSI measured by two antennas on the same NIC.
+This CSI-ratio is then projected onto a line that gives the largest breathing-to-noise ratio (BNR) plus variance on the complex plane.
+This process is repeated for all subcarriers, each of which has its own line for the CSI-ratios to project onto.
 Peak detection is used to align the peaks along the projections, and PCA is applied with the first principal component retained.
-After this principal component is decomposed by VMD into intrinsic mode functions (IMFs), the IMF with the largest variation is selected as the respiratory waveform.
+The VMD algorithm is applied to the retained principal component, decomposing the principal component into a set of intrinsic mode functions (IMFs) that represent the oscillatory behaviour of the signal.
+The respiratory waveform is assumed to be included in this set of IMFs and the IMF with the largest variation is selected as the respiratory waveform.
+The CSI-ratio addresses the blind-spot issue, while the combined PCA and VMD strategy mitigates noise caused by non-ideal patient positions.
+We refer to this method as Pos-Free Breath.

+BreathTrack uses CSI phase differences together with a specialised hardware configuration to mitigate phase noise \cite{ref:breath_track}.
+It is one of the earliest CSI-based respiration monitoring methods to employ beamforming for reducing multipath interference.
+BreathTrack estimates the dominant multipath component using sparse recovery, incorporating both time-of-flight and angle-of-arrival information.
+The phase of the estimated complex coefficient is then used to derive the respiratory waveform, and the respiratory rate is obtained from the strongest peak in the FFT spectrum.

+Zeng \emph{et al.} \cite{ref:exp_mult_ant} propose a beamforming-based approach that enhances the respiratory signal while suppressing phase noise through target nulling.
+The genetic algorithm is used to determine beamforming weights that minimise signal energy within the normal breathing frequency range.
+These weights are then used to derive signal-enhancement weights.
+The CSI-ratio between the signal-enhanced and target-nulled CSI is used to cancel common phase noise.
+Finally, the respiratory waveform is recovered using filtering and PCA, and the respiratory rate is estimated through autocorrelation and peak detection \cite{ref:farsense}.
+We refer to this method as Beamform.